You could also call us “Filmkunst”.

 At the end of 2013 the company also closes the location in Hamburg.
 Over 25,000 costume pieces and accessories from the 50s, 60s, and 70s to the present are moved to the Berlin headquarters.
 The new pieces are integrated successively into Germany's largest collection of historical and contemporary film costumes.

-Responding to changes in the market, Theaterkunst opens branches in Warsaw in Poland and in Cologne in 2019.
+Responding to changes in the market, Theaterkunst opens branches in Warsaw in Poland and in Cologne in 2019, followed by another branch in the Hungarian capital Budapest in 2020.
 The digital selection will be expanded to include the Theaterkunst Showroom.
 Costumes, uniforms, accessories and shoes in different views provide an insight into quality, variety and volume of the unique costume collection of Theaterkunst.

 Recent and award-winning productions that were costumed by Theaterkunst include among others HOMELAND (2011), THE GRAND BUDAPEST HOTEL (2014), DEUTSCHLAND 83 (2015), SENSE 8 (2015), TONI ERDMANN (2016), BERLIN STATION (2017) and IN THE FADE (2017).